Prostitution in Mongolia

 Prostitution in Mongolia is illegal but widespread in some areas.
-The Global Fund for Tuberculosis, HIV/AIDS and Malaria estimated there were about 17,000 sex workers in the country in 2006.
+UNAIDS estimated there were about 7,300 sex workers in the country, based on government-reported data from the 2020–2024 Global AIDS Monitoring cycle.
 Some women in Mongolia turn to prostitution through poverty.

 Sex trafficking and child prostitution, including child sex tourism, are problems in the country.

 Overview

 Although illegal, prostitution in Mongolia is on the rise, partially due to the growing mining industry.

 In the capital, Ulaanbaatar, prostitution was previously centred on the park in front of Ulaanbaatar Hotel, where most wealthy westerners stayed when in the country.
 In recent years it has moved into karaoke bars, hotels, saunas and massage parlours.
 Women's activists claim there are hundreds of these establishments in the city.
 Whilst there are occasional raids by the police, the establishments generally operate untroubled by law enforcement.

 The number of men employed at the Oyu Tolgoi copper mine and the Tavan Tolgoi coal fields has led to a great rise in the number of sex workers in these areas.